Are you looking to buy a second-hand phone in Nepal? Get the latest 2026 guide with tips, certified sellers, DIY deals, and top used phone picks.

 All the inspections have been done.
 The phone looks alright, the seller seems alright.
 Now it's time to finally close this second-hand mobile deal.
 So, what to do?

-- Avoid cash payments — transfer the money online to their bank account.
+- Avoid cash payments—transfer funds online to their bank account.
 Or choose to deposit.
-This is so that you can have proof of payment and avoid any legal jumble.
+This is to provide proof of payment and avoid any legal issues.

-- Take a photo and the details of the seller, even if the deal seems alright.
+- Take a photo and record the seller's details, even if the deal seems acceptable.
 Having evidence is crucial.

 Pros